Code-Institute-Submissions/pet-shelter-project/README.md

 ### Hosting online

-This project was hosted to [GitHub Pages](https://pages.github.com/) with the following steps:
+This project was hosted on [GitHub Pages](https://pages.github.com/) with the following steps:

 1. Log into [GitHub](https://github.com/login).
 2. Go to [your repositories](deployment-guide/your-repos.png).